leosperry/ha-kafka-net/README.md

 ***
 Version 2.1.3 Released. see [releases](https://github.com/leosperry/ha-kafka-net/releases) for details.

 Version 3 pre-release has been merged.
-Use with caution.
-If you run into issues reset to an earlier tag.
+If you run into issues, please submit a bug and reset to an earlier tag or submit a merge request.
 More automated tests and documentation still needed before release.
-If you choose to use V3, the example app shows changes needed in the `AutomationRegistry.cs`
+The example app shows changes needed in the [`AutomationRegistry.cs`](https://github.com/leosperry/ha-kafka-net/blob/main/example/HaKafkaNet.ExampleApp/Automations/AutomationRegistry.cs) for V3.
 ***
 Integration that uses Home Assistant Kafka integration for creating home automations in .NET It was created with the following goals: